cmusatyalab/openfluid/README.md

 OpenFluid server has been tested on __Ubuntu 22.04 LTS (Jammy Jellyfish)__ using several nVidia GPUs ( Quadro P1000, GTX 1080 Ti, Tesla V100).

+Based on our test, the most stable version (compatible with most of the Nvidia GPUs) is when you have:
+1. Ubuntu 22.04
+2. installed nvidia-driver-535
+3. using docker version 'test-driver535'

 OpenFluid supports Android Client.
 We have tested the Android client on __Nexus 6__, __Samsung Galaxy Z Fold 4__, and __Essential PH-1__.

 ## Server Installation using Docker